 With the last of her money, Carlone had the two moonstones she kept made into matching necklaces.
 She parted by giving the other to Faya.
 "I want my sister to have this so we can remember each other even when we are apart," Carlone said to Faya who took it knowing it meant that the rift between their mothers was now mended.
 As Carlone turned to leave she was aware that Viktor would remain with Faya, something Carlone took comfort in knowing.
 For as capable as Faya was, she was not able to maintain the place alone, no one could.
-Although there had been no official ceremony Carlone was aware that Viktor and Faya had begun somewhere along the line referring to one another as husband and wife.
+Although there had been no official ceremony Carlone was aware that Viktor and Faya had begun referring to one another as husband and wife.